sufianrhazi/gooey/README.md

 }
 ```

-Produce a read-only View from a collection that holds filtered items.
-As items are added to, removed from, resorted, and
+Produce a read-only `View` from a collection that holds filtered items.
+As items are added to, removed from, resorted,
-reassigned within the target collection, the derived View will hold items that pass the provided filter `filterFn`.
+and reassigned within the target collection, the derived `View` will hold items that pass the provided filter
+`filterFn`.
+The optional `debugName` is only used for diagnostic purposes.

 ##### `Collection<T>.flatMapView(flatMapFn)`